-In switch position 3, the system automatically activates and cancels the low beams in response to changes in ambient light, for example in tunnels, at dusk, and when there is precipitation.
 When driving into a tunnel with bright overhead lights, there may be a delay before the low beams come on.
 The low beams may also come on when the sun is sitting low on a blue sky.
 When you switch on the fog lamps, the low-beam headlamps remain on regardless of the ambient light.
-When the daytime driving lamps are activated, refer to page 60, the low beams come on and remain lit when the switch is in position 1 and the ignition is switched on.◀ Automatic headlamp control cannot serve as a substitute for the driver's judgement in determining when the vehicle lights should be switched on.
-For example, the sensors are not able to detect fog.
-To avoid safety risks, you should respond to these kinds of low-visibility situations by switching the headlamps on manually.◀

-You can have the sensitivity of your whicle's automatic headlamp control adjusted.◀ Pathway lighting If you activate the headlamp flasher after having switched off the engine and the lights, the low beams will stay lit for a preset period of time.
+When the daytime running lamps are activated, refer to page 61, the low beams come on and remain lit when the switch is in position 1 and the ignition is switched on.◀ Automatic headlamp control cannot serve as a substitute for the driver's judgement in determining when the vehicle lights should be switched on.
+For example, the sensors are not able to detect fog or hazy weather.
+To avoid safety risks, you should respond to these kinds of low-visibility situations by switching the headlamps on manually.
+You can have the sensitivity of your vehicle's automatic headlamp control adjusted.◀ Pathway lighting If you activate the headlamp flasher after having switched off the engine and the lights, the low beams will stay lit for a preset period of time.